📰 News 💡 Insights 📊 Analysis 🔄 Transfers 🏥 Injuries

 Separating Confidence From Stake Size

-Confidence should influence whether you place a bet, not how much you stake.
+Confidence should influence whether you place a pick, not how much you stake.
 Stake size must remain fixed.

 Why Small Stakes Win Long-Term